jessicakarpovich/capstone/docs/brief.md

 ## Audience

 Teenagers and young adults, primarily high school and college students, between the ages of 15 and 25 with interest in Japanese culture, want to study Japanese while skipping content that they already know.
 They have some knowledge of Japanese that they gained from playing games, watching anime, or reading manga.
 Their primary reason for wanting to learn the language is to play more games, and enjoy manga and anime without the need of translation.

+As this is primarily a hobby, they tend to study in bursts whenever time allows.

+### Primary Audience

 They are comfortable with tecnhology and may even know how to hack their way to play an old game that they like.

-As this is primarily a hobby, they tend to study in bursts whenever time allows.
+That said, they only choose ad-free apps that are available for free download.

+### Secondary Audience

+They are not as comfortable with technology and tend to get a little lost when first using an app.
+Any app they deem too complex is dropped.

 ## Problem